-2. LOCATION:
+2. Location:

-The lands subject of this amendment comprise a total area of approximately 97.8 hectares and are bounded by Steeles Avenue to the north, Kennedy Road South to the west, the Etobicoke Creek Valley to the south and the future Highway 410 to the east, comprising part of Lots 14 and 15 in Concession 2, E.H.S. in the City of Brampton and shown as "New Development Area 14" on Schedule A attached hereto.
+The lands subject to this amendment comprise a total of approximately 97.8 hectares, and are bounded by Steeles Avenue to the north, Kennedy Road to the west, the Etobicoke Creek Valley to the south and the future Highway 410 to the east, comprising part of Lot 15, Concession 1, E.H.S. and part of Lots 14 and 15 in Concession 2, E.H.S. in the City of Brampton and shown as "New Development Area 14" on Schedule A attached hereto.